- General Instructions

 Foreign financial institution (FFI).

-A foreign financial institution (FFI) generally means a foreign entity that is a financial institution.
+An FFI generally means a foreign entity that is a financial institution.

 A foreign person includes a nonresident alien individual and certain foreign entities that are not U.S. persons (entities should complete Form W-8BEN-E rather than this Form W-8BEN).